WillAdams/gcodepreview/README.md

     ball/square/V and small/large (10/31/23)
   - re-writing as a Literate Program using the LaTeX package docmfp (begun 4/12/24)
   - support for additional tooling shapes such as dovetail and keyhole tools
+  - DXF: support for arcs and circles

  Not quite working feature:

-  - exporting SVGs --- these are written out upside down due to coordinate differences between OpenSCAD/DXFs and SVGs
+  - exporting SVGs --- these are written out upside down due to coordinate differences between OpenSCAD/DXFs and SVGs (it is likely that METAPOST will be used instead for future versions)

  Possible future improvements:

   - Specialty toolpaths such as Keyhole which may be used for dovetail as well as keyhole cutters
-  - DXF/G-code: support for G2/G3 arcs and circles
+  - G-code: support for G2/G3 arcs and circles
   - DXF support for curves and the 3rd dimension
   - G-code: import external tool libraries and feeds and speeds from JSON or CSV files --- note that it is up to the user to implement Depth per Pass so as to not take a single